 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The Master Trust is not required to be rated, nor has it been rated as of June 30, 2022.
-The San Diego County Investment Pool was rated AAAf/S1 by Fitch Ratings, Inc.
+The Master Trust is not required to be rated, nor has it been rated as of June 30, 2023.
+The San Diego County Treasury Investment Pool was rated AAA by Fitch Ratings, Inc. as of June 30, 2023.